beebmx/kirby-pay/docs/guide/snippets.md

 ### Update payment source

-Once you have a customer in the platform, you can update the source payment:
+You can also update the payment source of a registered customer using the following snippet:

 ```php
 <?php